-- The case that PLMN topology is agnostic to AF (e.g., AF is not aware of cell or TA information) shall be supported.
+- It shall be possible to hide the internal PLMN topology from AF (e.g., AF is not aware of cell or TA information).

+- The network shall be able to enforce the area restriction for accessing a local MBS service.

+- The network shall be able to support multiple ingress points for an MBS session.

 I added this for clarity in r05.

 RAN could be involved